 I wish for peace and comfort for all of you and for your dogs.

 It depends.
 In the early stages, hemangiosarcoma is a disease that does not really cause pain.
 In fact, the rate of growth during this stage is somewhat slow.
-There have been multiple cases where canines with large hemangiosarcomas did not show symptoms or clinical signs that they have this deadly disease.
+There have been multiple cases where canines with large hemangiosarcomas did not show symptoms or clinical signs that they have this dangerous disease.

 The blood vessels with tumor cells get twisted and become abnormally formed so when the blood cells flow in, they stay there and clot.
 Tumor cells need blood and nutrients to keep growing, but malformed vessels and clots prevent this from happening.